-Double chocolate zucchini brownies are deliciously decadent and so incredibly moist and a perfect way to use up all that abundance of zucchini from the garden.
+Double Chocolate Zucchini Brownies are rich and so incredibly moist and a perfect way to use up all that abundance of zucchini from the garden.

 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

 These fudgy brownies are going to be a favorite summer dessert that everyone will crave.
-Nobody will know there is zucchini in these fudgy double chocolate brownies.
+Nobody will know there is zucchini in these fudgy double chocolate brownies if you'd rather leave the zucchini out try my Cheesecake Brownies.
 A perfect dessert for potlucks and family gatherings or try my other great zucchini recipes Lemon Zucchini Bread, Pineapple Zucchini Bread, or my Chocolate Zucchini Bread.

 Adding shredded zucchini to baked goods makes them super moist, it's the perfect addition when your garden zucchini is overflowing.
 These perfect zucchini brownies are super rich and fudgy and will satisfy your chocolate carving.

-- Step 3- In a small separate bowl whisk the dry ingredients together.
+- Step 3: In a small separate mixing bowl whisk the dry ingredients together.

-- Step 4-Mix the flour mixture into the sugar and oil.
-The batter will seem very dry and that's normal.
+- Step 4: Mix the flour mixture into the sugar and oil.
+The brownie batter will seem very dry and that's normal.

-- Step 6-Add in the chocolate chips and once it's all combined spread the batter into a 9x13 prepared pan lined with parchment paper or sprayed with cooking spray.
+- Step 6: Add in the chocolate chips and once it's all combined spread the brownie batter into a 9x13 prepared pan lined with parchment paper or sprayed with cooking spray.

 - Use a cheese grater to shred your grated zucchini.